UrbanAnalyst/docs/src/intro.md

 [*Data Sources*](./data.md) and [*Software and Algorithms*](./software.md)
 chapters.

-The ["Transform" page](https://urbananalyst.city/transform) transforms the data of one city to become more like the data from a selected "target" city.
-This page, and the algorithms used to generate its data, are described in a separate chapter.

 # How many calculations are involved?

 The values presented in Urban Analyst represent the first truly comprehensive